Wake Up Your Idea

 Of course, when I saw it I knew it would be replaced sooner or later and hence saved the snapshot quickly.
 Subsequently, by the evening, the report had taken a whole new look - albeit under the same heading and title picture of Mr JBJ.
 Let the following be a permanent record of the shameful report as it appeared on 30/09/2008 at 9:32am.

-or download and read the PDF version that was saved
+Click on each thumbnail to see the original imageor download and read the PDF version that was saved Labels: singapore

 Li Changjiang Quits?
 How Irresponsible!